Miribel, 20 – FUNDED

 What are challenges you’ve faced while trying to fund your professional dream?

-I believe one of the hardest things that I’ve faced is trying to learn how to prioritize your needs versus the needs of those you love during difficult circumstances.
-It may be easy to fund my dreams when all is well, but when my family is facing a rough time.
-I care about them more than I do about my own needs, so their needs ultimately triumph my own.
-Sometimes, it just doesn’t seem like the rough times will ever get better, however, it is all worth it to me because I really care and love my family more than anything.
+I believe one of the hardest things that I’ve faced is trying to learn how to prioritize my own needs versus the needs of those I love — especially during difficult circumstances.
+It may be easy to fund my dreams when all is well, but when my family is facing a rough time, it’s not so easy.
+I care about them more than my own needs, so their needs ultimately trump my own.
+Sometimes it just doesn’t seem like the rough times will ever get better, however, it is all worth it to me because I really care and love my family more than anything.

 What does winning the #MyCollegeCosts challenge mean to you?

 Winning #MyCollegeCosts means the absolute world to me!
-It means that there are resources and support available out there for young women to support their dreams, endeavors and ambitions.
+It means that there are resources and support available out there for young women to pursue their dreams, endeavors, and ambitions.
 I am so thankful to the 1,000 Dreams Fund for providing these kinds of resources.
-I truly have been able to have more peace of mind lately knowing that many of my needs–both personal and professional–are being taken care of.
+I truly have been able to have more peace of mind lately knowing that many of my needs — both personal and professional — are being taken care of.
 It has been a true life-changer.

 How do you fund your college costs? (e.g. part-time job, scholarships, etc.)

 I fund a majority of my college costs through local and regional scholarships that I earned from high school.
 In addition, Stanford also pays for a large part of my tuition through the financial aid programs offered.
-I also use my savings and earnings from previous internships and current jobs on campus in order to pay for whatever college costs might arise.
+I also use my savings and earnings from previous internships and current part-time jobs and freelancing jobs in order to pay for whatever college costs might arise.

 What advice do you have for young women facing financial hardship while pursuing their college dreams?

-If you can’t find any opportunities (or have exhausted the list of current opportunities), create your own!
+Don’t stress, just finesse.
+Know that there are always resources out there and people who are willing to help; the hardest part is doing your research and learning more about what is available to you.
+If you can’t find any opportunities — or have exhausted the list of current opportunities — create your own!
 I have found that some of the best ways for me to fund my college costs are through providing value to others.
-Utilize a skill that you may have, whether it is tutoring, creating websites from scratch for others, doing marketing and social media consulting for businesses, selling/renting your clothes out to other students and so much more.
+Utilize a skill that you may have, whether it is tutoring, creating websites from scratch, doing marketing and social media consulting, selling/renting your clothes out to other students, and so much more.
 There is always a way to be the ultimate go-getter and create opportunities to make it all work.
 Have faith in yourself and it will work out.